Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 > Where will a yet un-decoded instruction jump to?

 This crucial question at the start of a CPU pipeline is the core of branch prediction.
 The most common answer is nowhere, because the instruction isn't a jump.
 But it could also be nowhere, because it is a conditional branch and the condition is not met.
 Most contemporary designs choose a form of [predictive execution](https://en.wikipedia.org/wiki/Speculative_execution#Predictive_execution).
 Where the CPU performs an educated guess and uses that as basis for speculative execution, discarding work that turns out to be based on an incorrect guess and redoing the work with the now known correct jump target.
-Branch misprediction is kind of [pipeline control hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Control_hazards_(branch_hazards_or_instruction_hazards)).
+Branch misprediction is a kind of [pipeline control hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Control_hazards_(branch_hazards_or_instruction_hazards)).
 The prediction is usually history and correlation based. lomuto_branchy hits the worst case for the branch direction predictor, where the likelihood of taking the `if right_is_lt` branch is ~50%, rendering educated guesses based on previous history by the branch predictor useless.
 The only thing worse for the Zen 3 branch predictor would be so many branches at play that it can't answer the question without creating a large pipeline bubble by missing both the L1 and L2 branch target buffer ([BTB](http://www-ee.eng.hawaii.edu/~tep/EE461/Notes/ILP/buffer.html)), and then still answering the question wrong 50% of the time.
 The details and tradeoffs of branch prediction depend on the micro-architectural details.
-Many modern branch predictors treat jumps with static target locations, like the jump to the start of a loop, and jumps with dynamic target locations, as for example `generated by a `match`, mostly the same way.
+Many modern branch predictors treat jumps with static target locations, like the jump to the start of a loop, and jumps with dynamic target locations, as for example generated by a `match`, mostly the same way.
 The benefits of stalling the CPU pipeline until an instruction is known to be a jump and what the static target address of it is, are often [not worth it](https://stackoverflow.com/a/51848422).

 A theoretical micro-architecture could combine predictive execution and [eager execution](https://en.wikipedia.org/wiki/Speculative_execution#Eager_execution) capabilities.
 Employing prediction for the loop jump, and eager execution for the difficult to predict jump in the loop body of lomuto_branchy.
 Such a design could possibly execute the instructions for lomuto_branchy more efficiently than lomuto_branchless.